frappe/manual_erpnext_com/manual_erpnext_com/www/contents/stock/stock-entry.md

 * Manufacture - If the Material is being received from a Manufacturing/Production Operation.
 * Repack - If the Original item/items is being repacked into new item/items.
 * Subcontract - If the Material is being issued for a sub-contract activity.
-* Sales Return - If the Material that was sold was returned by the customer.
-* Purchase Return - If you have returned a material supplied by a supplier.

 In the Stock Entry you have to update the Items table with all your transactions.
 For each row, you must enter a “Source Warehouse” or a “Target